Sustainable from the start at Elephant Park

-However, Lendlease’s Elephant Park was hailed as a development that is delivering on its green credentials.
-Situated in the heart of Elephant & Castle in London’s zone 1, Elephant Park is an 11-acre development offering 3,000 new homes and the largest new green space in central London for 70 years.
+However, Elephant Park was hailed as a development that is delivering on its green credentials.
+Situated in the heart of Elephant & Castle in London’s Zone 1, Elephant Park is an 11-acre development offering 3,000 new homes and the largest new green space in central London for 70 years.

 The feature notes that as a member of the Considerate Constructors Scheme, Lendlease is rated on a checklist which asks questions such as: ‘Are all reasonable efforts being made to minimise the impact of vibration and of air, light and noise pollution?’ and ‘How is vibration, and air, light and noise pollution measured and managed to minimise impact?’.

-Showhouse explains that Lendlease scored an impressive average of 45.5/50 during 2018.
-It describes how the international company, which celebrated its 60th anniversary in 2018, ‘continually monitors noise and dust pollution to minimise the impact on the local community and has a detailed, and externally audited, environmental management system that clearly sets out and communicates its environmental policies’.
+Showhouse explains that we scored an impressive average of 45.5/50 during 2018.
+It describes how we celebrated our 60th anniversary in 2018, and how we ‘continually monitor noise and dust pollution to minimise the impact on the local community and has a detailed, and externally audited, environmental management system that clearly sets out and communicates its environmental policies’.

-At Elephant Park, Lendlease is working with Southwark Council to deliver a £2.3bn regeneration programme on 28 acres of land in the centre of Elephant & Castle.
+At Elephant Park, we are working with Southwark Council to deliver a £2.3bn regeneration programme on 28 acres of land in the centre of Elephant & Castle.

-Maintaining a high sustainability rating across such a vast project requires expert planning and, as is outlined in the feature, Lendlease is able to practise a more sustainable way of working thanks to its stringent checks and measures, including: continual monitoring of noise and dust pollution, adhering to clear environmental policies and monthly sustainability site walkovers carried out by project sustainability coordinators.
+Maintaining a high sustainability rating across such a vast project requires expert planning and, as is outlined in the feature, we are able to practise a more sustainable way of working thanks to our stringent checks and measures, including: continual monitoring of noise and dust pollution, adhering to clear environmental policies and monthly sustainability site walkovers carried out by project sustainability coordinators.